World Wrestling Peace Festival

-The event, which also helped raise money for high school wrestling and judo programs in Los Angeles-area high schools, was supported by then Los Angeles Mayor Richard Riordan and Los Angeles County Supervisor Michael D. Antonovich.
+The event, which also helped raise money for high school wrestling and judo programs at Los Angeles–area high schools, was supported by then Los Angeles Mayor Richard Riordan and Los Angeles County Supervisor Michael D. Antonovich.
 A few days before the show, Inoki was made honorary chief of police of Little Tokyo.
-At the show's conclusion, Inoki was also awarded a special "PWI Lifetime Achievement Award" by Pro Wrestling Illustrated senior editor Bill Apter.
+At the show's conclusion, Inoki was also awarded a special "PWI Lifetime Achievement Award" by Pro Wrestling Illustrated (PWI) senior editor Bill Apter.

 In addition, it received positive reviews from publications such as Pro Wrestling Illustrated and the Wrestling Observer Newsletter.
 This was supported by the internet wrestling community when it was released on DVD, albeit without matches featuring WCW wrestlers, years later.
 Arnold Furious of the professional wrestling section of 411mania.com rated the event a 7.0 out of 10.
 In his review, Kevin Wilson of PuroresuCentral.com called Inoki's Peace Festival "probably the biggest show to ever take place in America" featuring international talent and that "the majority of the matches were good and a few were near excellent".

-The show is credited, along with AAA's When Worlds Collide show two years earlier, with helping introduce lucha libre to mainstream American wrestling fans.
+The show is credited, along with AAA's When Worlds Collide show two years earlier, with helping introduce lucha libre style, a wrestling style that originated in Mexico in the late 19th century, to mainstream American wrestling fans.
 Eric Bischoff, who appeared with representatives from AAA and CMLL to open the show, later brought Rey Misterio Jr. and Chris Jericho into WCW, based on their performance in their respective matches, to compete for its cruiserweight division.

 Terry Funk was scheduled to face Sabu and Brian Pillman in a three-way match, but pulled out of the show on May 8 after Pillman was sidelined following an automobile accident and Sabu was removed from the show after being booked for Big Japan Pro Wrestling (BJW) on the same date.